finos/community/.github/ISSUE_TEMPLATE/Project-Contribution.md

 - [ ] Reach out to contributors and employers to coordinate CLA signatures

 ## Project Communication Channel(s)
-- [ ] Ask maintainers which communications channels they'd like to use and if more than one are needed.
-These may include
+- [ ] Ask maintainers which communications channels they'd like to use: GitHub Issues and/or Google Groups
-    - [ ] Creation of one or more project mailing lists (e.g. general@, or dev@ and users@)
-    - [ ] Creation of one or more Slack or Symphony chats for the project
 - [ ] Create the identified communication channels during infra set up
-- [ ] Link communication channels linked front and center in the project README.md.
+- [ ] Link communication channels linked front and center in the project README.md

 ## Code validation (only if code is contributed) (Lead: FINOS Infra)
 - [ ] The codebase doesn’t have HIGH or CRITICAL CVEs across direct and transitive libraries